code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/functionParams_none.md

 ____________________________________________________
 [example]
 **Turtle Example**

 In this example with turtles we show the main part of the program at the top.
-It shows that you can provide the definition of the function, in this case the sqaure() function, anywhere in the code regardless of where you "call it" or use it from.
+It shows that you can provide the definition of the function, in this case the square() function, anywhere in the code regardless of where you "call it" or use it from.

 <pre>
 square();